PlaytikaOSS/esntorch/README.md

 This library is distributed on [PyPi](https://pypi.org/project/esntorch/) and can be installed with ``pip``.
 The latest release is version ``0.0.2``.
-(DEPLOY TO PYPI AND UPDATE LINK ONCE AUTHORIZATION OBTAINED)

 ~~~~~~~~~~~~~~~~~~~~~~
 $ pip install esntorch